-Macquarie's tax governance framework is documented in Macquarie's Group Tax Policy1 (the policy).
-Tax issues and risks are regularly considered with the CFO and escalated to MBL and MGL Executive Committees and Board Audit Committees (BAC) as appropriate.
-In addition, the CFO, with the assistance of the Head of Tax and the Heads of Finance, reports to the MGL and MBL BACs in relation to tax matters and tax governance.
-On relevant tax issues, the Chief Risk Officer will also be consulted.
+The policy outlines the principles that govern Macquarie's approach to Tax risk including the framework by which Macquarie's operational and risk management obligations are met.
+Tax issues and risks are regularly considered with the Chief Financial Officer (CFO) and escalated to the MBL and MGL Executive Committees and Board Audit Committees (BAC) as appropriate.
+The CFO, with the assistance of the Head of Tax, reports to the MGL and MBL BACs at least annually in relation to tax matters and tax governance.
+The Chief Risk Officer is also consulted on relevant tax issues.